dench7/autodelegate/README.md

-# Autodelegate and status script
+# Autodelegate and status script with Telegram notifocations

 ## 1. Install